quangbhdang/quangbhdang/README.md

 ## Hi there 👋

-My name is Dang Quang, or Quang Ba Hai Dang (in Vietnamese).
+My name is Dang Quang, or Quảng Bá Hải Đăng (in Vietnamese).
 I am currently a postgraduate student at RMIT majoring in Artificial Intelligence.
 I am currently looking for a research or applied research position.

 - 🔭 I’m working toward improving Image Generation evaluation methods for embedding complex information in its generative output.
 - 🌱 I’m currently learning Deep Learning (DL) and Machine Learning (ML) with my main focus on Computer Vision (CV) in generative applications.